tohagan/stlive/README.md

   - `$ stlive create`   - Creates a new Sencha Touch 2.x + PhoneGap 3.x project with an embedded "live edit" client.

+### Create new Sencha Touch app

+Same as `sencha app build native` but it uses the version of sencha command configured in ~/.stlive.config .

+  - `$ stlive build`

 ### Instrument existing apps for "Live Edit"

 Run these command in a Sench Touch, PhoneGap or Cordova project folder: